Leeds: Rail

-In 2017 Leeds had the third busiest in the UK outside of London.
-From the station at New Station Street, West Yorkshire Metro trains operated by Northern run to Leeds's suburbs, the wider area, national and international connections.
-The station has 18 platforms, the most outside of London.
+In 2017, Leeds had the third busiest in the UK outside of London.
+From the station at New Station Street, West Yorkshire Metro trains operated by Northern run to the suburbs of Leeds, with numerous operators providing regional and long-distance connections.
+The station has 18 platforms, the most for any one station in England outside of London.

 The City of Leeds local government area has 16 railway stations.
-A parkway station serving Leeds Bradford Airport and two other new stations in the area, planned for within the next 20 years, were announced in 2016.
+A parkway station serving Leeds Bradford Airport and two other new stations in the area, planned for the next 20 years, were announced in 2016.

 Air

 Leeds Bradford Airport is in Yeadon, about 8 mi to the north-west of the city centre, and has direct flights to eight UK and 70 international destinations.
 It is the tenth busiest airport outside London, with scheduled services to Amsterdam, Dublin, and Barcelona.
 There is a direct rail service from Leeds city centre to Manchester Airport.

 Walking

 Leeds is claimed by the city council to be one of the best cities in the UK for walking.
 The Leeds Country Way is a waymarked circular walk of 62 mi through the rural outskirts of the city, never more than 7 mi from City Square.
 The Meanwood Valley Trail leads from Woodhouse Moor along Meanwood Beck to Golden Acre Park.
 The Leeds extension of the Dales Way follows the Meanwood Valley Trail before it branches off to head towards Ilkley and Windermere.
 Leeds is on the northern section of the Trans Pennine Trail for walkers and cyclists, and the towpath of the Leeds and Liverpool Canal is another walking and cycling route.
 The White Rose Way walking trail to Scarborough begins at City Square.
 There are many parks and public footpaths in both the urban and rural parts of Leeds, and The Ramblers' Association, YHA and other walking organisations offer sociable walks.
 The Ramblers' Association publish booklets of walks in and around Leeds.